zyzyx03/dfd4043-CloudComputingPart-2/README.md

 # To create and edit the wp-config.php file
 mysql -u root -p
-CREATE USER 'wordpress-user'@'localhost' IDENTIFIED BY 'your_strong_password';
+CREATE USER 'wordpress-user'@'localhost' IDENTIFIED BY 'p@ssw0rdYangS@ngatKuat';
 CREATE DATABASE `wordpress-db`;
 GRANT ALL PRIVILEGES ON `wordpress-db`.* TO "wordpress-user"@"localhost";
 FLUSH PRIVILEGES;